8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 Engagement on Twitter can fall after posting more than three times per day.

-This chart shows a similar pattern.
+This chart shows a similar pattern of social proof.

 However, you will find that the amount of content you can publish will depend on the industry you’re in.